-Hi Stew - I really enjoy weightlifting three times a week.
-I was wondering if I can do a pullup / pushup workout the day after weightlifting and not overwork myself.
-Right now I'm at 96 pushups in 2 minutes, but only 13 solid pull-ups.
+Hi Stew -- I really enjoy weightlifting three times a week.
+I was wondering if I can do a pull-up/push-up workout the day after weightlifting and not overwork myself.
+Right now, I'm at 96 push-ups in two minutes but only 13 solid pull-ups.
 Thanks for the email access.

-Your PT scores are pretty good and I would keep up the calisthenics workouts especially if you are seeking employment into the military or law enforcement careers.
+Your PT scores are pretty good, and I would keep up the calisthenics workouts -- especially if you are seeking employment into the military or law enforcement careers.
 I have no issues with lifting weights.
-As a former power lifting football player, I love lifting weights, but calisthenics should also be considered "weight training" as it still provides significant resistance to your bones, joints, muscles.
+As a former powerlifting football player, I love lifting weights, but calisthenics also should be considered "weight training;" it still provides significant resistance to your bones, joints, muscles.

-For instance, if you do a pullup, you are pulling your entire body weight over a bar.
+For instance, if you do a pull-up, you are pulling your entire body weight over a bar.
 Now try to do the same amount of weight on a lat pull-down machine.
-If you have never tried body weight pull-downs, let me warn you - THEY ARE HEAVY!
-So consider pull-ups a heavy weight lifting exercise as far as recovery is concerned.
-Your lats, biceps, grip muscles will require up to 48 hours rest to fully recover.
+If you never have tried body weight pull-downs, let me warn you: They are heavy.
+So consider pull-ups a heavy weightlifting exercise as far as recovery is concerned.
+Your lats, biceps and grip muscles will require up to 48 hours of rest to recover fully.

-Pushups - These exercises are a bit different as a pushup is about 50-60% of your body weight placed on your chest, shoulders, and triceps.
-This is like a 200 lb man doing a bench press with 100-120 lbs.
-This is not that tough, but if your volume of repetitions is significant (greater than 200-300 reps) in a pushup workout, you will need at least 48 hours to recover from high repetition workouts.
+Push-ups -- These exercises are a bit different as a push-up is about 50%-60% of your body weight placed on your chest, shoulders and triceps.
+This is like a 200-pound man doing a bench press with 100-120 pounds.
+This is not that tough, but if your volume of repetitions is significant (greater than 200-300 reps) in a push-up workout, you will need at least 48 hours to recover from high-repetition workouts.

 How about dips?
-Dips are tougher on the shoulders, chest, triceps than pushups as you are placing your full bodyweight on that joint so proper form is recommended.
-Usually I recommend to not go down where your shoulders are lower than your elbows as it will stress our most versatile joints to potential injury.
-Once again, recovery is needed after a pt workout that involves parallel bar dips as well.
+Dips are tougher on the shoulders, chest, triceps than push-ups, as you are placing your full body weight on that joint.
+Proper form is recommended.
+Usually I advise not to go down where your shoulders are lower than your elbows, so you don't stress your most versatile joints and avoid potential injury.
+Once again, recovery is needed after a PT workout that involves parallel bar dips as well.

-So if you like to lift weights, add the calisthenics exercises to the end of your workout to fully burn them out OR start off with bodyweight exercises like pull-ups, pushups, dips to warm up prior to lifting weights.
-Both types of resistance training will pump you up and develop muscle growth, strength, as well as stamina if you use a moderate high repetition workout program.
+So if you like to lift weights, add the calisthenics exercises to the end of your workout to burn them out fully or start with body-weight exercises like pull-ups, push-ups and dips to warm up before lifting weights.
+Both types of resistance training will develop muscle growth, strength and stamina if you use a moderate high-repetition workout program.

-Don't forget your cardio!
-Especially if you are seeking a military or law enforcement profession and training for indoctrination / academy programs you will be running - a lot!
+Don't forget your cardio.
+Especially if you are seeking a military or law enforcement profession and training for an indoctrination or academy program, you will be running -- a lot.
 So build up your running accordingly over a reasonable period of time.
-Do not just start out one day and hit a 5 mile run out of nowhere.
-If you are just starting out on running, only add 10% of time and distance per week (starting at 1 mile of running a day) as long as you are not experiencing any pain while or after running.
-If you are overweight and need to lose 30-40+ lbs, consider a non-impact aerobic activity like biking, rowing, swimming, elliptical gliding or just walking as the impact of running heavy can be a burden on your knees, shins, heels, and lower back.
+Do not just start out one day and hit a five-mile run out of nowhere.
+If you are just starting out on running, only add 10% of time and distance per week (starting at one mile of running a day) as long as you are not experiencing any pain while or after running.
+If you are overweight and need to lose 30-40 pounds, consider a non-impact aerobic activity like biking, rowing, swimming, elliptical gliding or just walking to avoid the added stress on your knees, shins, heels, and lower back.